terragraph/terragraph-planner/docs/algorithm/optimization/README.md

 # Optimization

-This doc describes the TG Planner optimization workflow and algorithms.
+This document describes the TG Planner optimization workflow and algorithms.
 It begins with a high-level overview of optimization approach and then dives into the specifics of the mathematical formulation.